ibm-cloud-docs/vpc/creating-vpc-resources.md

     {: pre}

 * Select an image shared from a private catalog for your instance.

+    If you select a catalog image that belongs to a different account, there are additional considerations and limitations to review.
+See [Using cross-account image references in a private catalog in the API](/docs/vpc?topic=vpc-planning-custom-images&interface=ui#private-catalog-image-reference-vpc-api)
+     {: note}

     You can either provision an instance from the private catalog image at the latest version in a catalog product offering or from a specific version in the catalog product offering.